duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 ### What if I don't know Perl?

 If you don't know Perl, that's OK!
-Some instant answer types ([Fathead](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/fathead/fathead_overview.md), [Longtail](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/longtail/longtail_overview.md)) don't require the use of Perl.
+Some Instant Answer types ([Fathead](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/fathead/fathead_overview.md), [Longtail](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/longtail/longtail_overview.md)) don't require the use of Perl.
 Also, if you know PHP, Ruby, or Python you should be able to write a [Goodie](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/goodie/goodie_overview.md) in Perl pretty easily using [this awesome cheat sheet](http://hyperpolyglot.org/scripting).

-### Do you have any instant answer ideas?
+### Do you have any Instant Answer ideas?

 Yup!
 We maintain [a growing list](http://ideas.duckduckhack.com/).
 There are also improvement ideas for [Goodies](https://github.com/duckduckgo/zeroclickinfo-goodies/issues), [Spice](https://github.com/duckduckgo/zeroclickinfo-spice/issues), [Fathead](https://github.com/duckduckgo/zeroclickinfo-fathead/issues) and [Longtail](https://github.com/duckduckgo/zeroclickinfo-longtail/issues).